ArmoredTurtle/SUSBurner/README.md

 ### Work in Progress

-This is very much a work in progress toolhead.
-Don't complain when thing inevitably change and are no longer compatible.

 - 80% scaled Stealthburner that fit's the tiny Vorons like the V0 (more information below)
 - 4020 for Part-cooling (like from the Afterburner) and 3010 for Hotend-cooling
 - CW2 extruder with adapted internals to for the small formfactor _now legacy_